Logotyp Jordbruksverket

 If you produce plant propagating material and plants, you must meet the requirements in the Swedish Board of Agriculture’s regulations on ornamental plants and vegetable plants.
 This means, among other things, that you must:

 • Register your business with the Swedish Board of Agriculture.
-At the latest on 30 April each year, you must update the information from the previous year, if it has changed.
-You can do this using our e-service.
+You must update the information from the previous year, if it has changed, no later than April 30 each year.
+You can use our e-service for this registration and update.

-• Chart, monitor and document your production to ensure that the production generates plants which meet the health and quality requirements.
+• Identify, monitor and document your production to ensure that the production generates plants which meet the health and quality requirements.
 You should retain the documentation for one year.

 • Send samples for analysis when needed.